Click the video to access our YouTube Playlist and hear what our students think about being in the Honors Program!

 No Official Meeting Time

-This course serves as the capstone for oral examination track students seeking their Honors Degree.
+This course serves as the capstone for oral examination track students.
 Students will write a 5 page paper that integrates knowledge obtained from 3 upper-level Honors courses.
 This paper will be used as the basis for the oral examination held at the end of the semester.
 The examination will be conducted by a committee made up of 2 of the 3 professors from the chosen upper-level Honors courses.